 - Explore additional webinars, tools, and resources related to the EHS-CC Partnerships

-- Moving Forward With the Early Head Start – Child Care Partnerships: Highlights, Lessons Learned, and Early Successes webinar, which took place on November 12, is available.
+- Moving Forward With the Early Head Start – Child Care Partnerships: Highlights, Lessons Learned, and Early Successes webinar, November 12, 2016.

-- See the Power Point presented on the webinar November 12 – Moving Forward with the Early Head Start-Child Care Partnerships
+- See the Power Point Moving Forward with the Early Head Start-Child Care Partnerships - November 12, 2016.

 - View the Head Start IMs here Visit disclaimer page